Edwardjykim/kickstarter-analysis/README.md

   ### Outcomes based on Goals
   -   Less than 1000 to 9999 Goals were 90.46% Participate Rate with Atleast more than 55% Rate of Success
   ### Limitations of the Dataset
+  -  Only know either it's Successful or Failed.
+There is no data for Total $ amount of Goals and how much Achieved
+![Screenshot (6)](https://user-images.githubusercontent.com/111443997/187043106-fad36ed7-5c38-4eb4-833d-3879c7a869b0.png)
   -  If Add Pledged Rate to see more Details on Participate of the Campaign
-![Screenshot (6)](https://user-images.githubusercontent.com/111443997/187043106-fad36ed7-5c38-4eb4-833d-3879c7a869b0.png)